-CIA analyst Jack Ryan must thwart the plans of a terrorist faction that threatens to induce a catastrophic conflict between the United States and Russia's newly elected president by detonating a nuclear weapon at a football game in Baltimore.
+CIA analyst Jack Ryan must stop the plans of a Neo Nazis faction that threatens to induce a catastrophic conflict between the United States and Russia's newly elected president by detonating a nuclear weapon at a football game in Baltimore.

 Jack Ryan is back and this time the bad guys are in his own government.
 When Admiral James Greer becomes sick with cancer, Ryan is appointed acting CIA Deputy Director of Intelligence.
 Almost before he can draw a breath in his new position, one of the president's closest friends and his family are murdered in their sleep by what appears to by drug cartels.
 Ryan is called in to investigate, but unknown to him the CIA has already sent a secret field operative to lead an illegal paramilitary force in Colombia against cartels.
 Things get even more complicated when his team is set up and he loses an agent in the field and a friend of his wife's, who was the murdered agent's secretary, is murdered that same day.
 Ryan must then risk not only his career, but his life to expose the truth behind the mystery.
 Written by

-Peter Hardin was born on April 21, 1940.
+Mrs. Hardin was born on February 15, 1956.
 See more »

 49 of 57 people found this review helpful.

 Was this review helpful to you?